What I help with

 When connection feels hard, unsafe, or confusing.

-You may find relationships difficult even when you long for connection.
-Closeness may bring up anxiety, guardedness, responsibility, fear of being too much, or a pull to withdraw.
+You may long for connection, but find that closeness brings anxiety, guardedness, responsibility, fear of being too much, or a pull to withdraw.

-Sometimes the difficulty is not simply with other people, but with what closeness, separation, loss, or dependency brings up in you.
+Sometimes the difficulty is not simply with other people, but with what closeness, separation, loss, dependency, or conflict brings up in you.

 This may include: